jeankassio/LBT-Lightbox/README.md

 ## IndexedDB Support

-Or, if you prefer, instead of using image preloading, you can count on IndexedDB client-side database support, which will save all images in the database before they are viewed.
+Or, if you prefer, instead of using image preloading, you can use the IndexedDB client-side database support, which will save all images in the database before they are viewed.

 To do this, just pass the "bd" parameter as "true"